YX-ZHANG-1/CausalMediationMicrobiome/README.md

 ## Overview

 This repository contains the R code used for simulation studies of an inverse probability weighting (IPW) estimator of the interventional indirect effect (IIE) with high-dimensional compositional mediators.
-The simulations include a binary exposure, a binary exposure-induced mediator-outcome confounder, centered log-ratio (CLR) transformed mediators, two baseline covariates, and a binary outcome.
+The simulations include a binary exposure, a binary exposure-induced mediator-outcome confounder, centered log-ratio (clr) transformed mediators, two baseline covariates, and a binary outcome.

 Two simulation scenarios are provided: